hsh-elc/grappa-webservice/documents/concept/documentation.md

 #### 2.2.2 Installing Docker

-  - Install Docker, e.g. `sudo apt install docker-ce`
+  - Install Docker, e.g. https://docs.docker.com/engine/install/ubuntu/
   - if Grappa and Docker are intended to run on different servers, you may need to expose the Docker API over TCP so a connection can be established remotely
     - edit file `/lib/systemd/system/docker.service`
     - comment out line `ExecStart=/usr/bin/dockerd -H fd:// --containerd=/run/containerd/containerd.sock`